 The Eats Primo The secret of Primo is out, thanks to Chef Melissa Kelly winning a prestigious James Beard Foundation Award for Best Chef in the Northeast in 2013, the first two-time recipient.
 Chef Kelly raises animals and grows vegetables behind her cozy farmhouse restaurant.
 With two greenhouses and four sustainable acres, the daily bounty might include honey, flowers, fruit, veggies and fresh chicken.
 Downstairs is the intimate dining room, with views of the lush gardens.

 Upstairs, the vibe is cooler and more casual, the kitchen open.
 Think rustic trattoria, with farmstead cheeses and hanging cured meats as edible eye candy.
 The menu is based on what the garden and farm offer on the specific day.
 Kelly’s seminal influence was her Italian grandmother, so prepare your palate for Mediterranean influences.
 An infusion of booze is an excellent starting point.
 The Bitter Truth utilizes Primo’s own honey along with Makers Mark, Domaine du Canton and fresh-squeezed blood orange juice.
 Salads appear like works of art, accented with fresh flowers.
 The kitchen’s nimble touch with just-caught seafood is legendary.
 Kelly knows how to wield a butcher’s knife, so expect nose-to-tail temptations.
 Open May-December.
-While Primo is closed during the winter, check out 3 Crow Restaurant & Bar, a participant of Maine Restaurant Week (March 1-14, 2015).
+While Primo is closed during the winter, check out Maine Restaurant Week in March.

 The Digs Rockland is a superlative town for foodies, with a host of restaurants and food-centric events dotting the calendar.
 Stay at one of the Historic Inns of Rockland.
 Each is unique, but all three provide luxury in the heart of town.
 They are certified Maine Environmental Leaders, meeting stringent eco-standards.